-Coronavirus/COVID-19 has impacted all of us these last few weeks and continues to evolve and disrupt all of our lives.
+Coronavirus/COVID-19 has impacted all of us and continues to evolve and disrupt our lives.
 The Hurley Heritage Society, following recommendations of public and government health officials, is making changes to our events schedule and operations.

-The Hurley Heritage Society has cancelled or postponed all of our April and early May events.
+The Hurley Heritage Society has cancelled or postponed all of our April and May events.
 The opening date of the museum for the 2020 season is also postponed until further notice.
 Our Prologue newsletter will be modified and, for now, it will be available online only.
 It will keep you informed of any changes, updates and notices pertaining to HHS.

 During this time of “social distancing” and unexpected downtime, the HHS will share interesting Hurley Heritage stories, images, and more on our Facebook Page.